 Prof. Leslie is interested in the ecological and social processes that link people and marine ecosystems, and how to more effectively integrate science into marine policy and management.
 Her research areas include coastal ecology, the design and evaluation of marine conservation and management strategies, and human-environment interactions.

-An emerging leader in marine conservation, Heather Leslie conducts research on the ecology, policy, and management of coastal marine ecosystems.
+An international leader in marine conservation science, Heather Leslie conducts research on the ecology, policy, and management of coastal marine ecosystems.
 She is interested in understanding the drivers of ecological and social processes in marine systems, and how to more effectively integrate science into marine policy and management.
 Specific research areas include coastal marine ecology, design and evaluation of marine conservation strategies, and human-environment linkages in coastal areas.
 Leslie's work has appeared in the Proceedings of the National Academy of Sciences, Ecology, Conservation Biology, and Frontiers in Ecology and the Environment, and has been covered by the New York Times and the Environmental News Service.

 HEATHER LESLIE, Ph.D., Oregon State University; A. B., Harvard University